Fulmenef/magephi/README.md

 #### Environment
 - `magephi start` to start the environment.
 - `magephi stop` to stop the environment.
+- `magephi status` to give you a quick look on the project status (equivalent to docker-compose ps and mutagen list).
 - `magephi install` to install the environment (build + start).
 - `magephi uninstall` to fully uninstall the environment.
 This will remove volumes and container but not the files on your local system.
 - `magephi create` Initialize a new project with the environment.
 See [here](#project-initialization) for more details about the command.